pranithasurya/ANDPRASDE001/README.md

 This is a python program to get top 8 Expedia's Facebook posts and save them into JSON file.

 ## Prerequisites
--Use Python 3.5.0 version
+- Use Python 3.5.0 version
--Make sure the following modules are available : bs4  , urllib.request.
+- Make sure the following modules are available : bs4  , urllib.request.
 You can install these modules using pip(linux/windows) or easyinstall(windows)

 ## How to run the program: